Birkbeck2/.github/profile/README.md

 ## Module repositories

-* [Web Development](https://github.com/Birkbeck2/web-development) is the main repository resource repository for lectures, workshops, sandboxes, and examples.
+* [Web Development](https://github.com/Birkbeck2/web-development) is the main content repository where we keep lecture materials, workshop instructions, and code sandboxes and examples.
 * [Canary](https://github.com/Birkbeck2/canary) is a private repository for collaboration, peer review, and discussion for students enrolled in 2024-25.

 ## Your repositories